 Devices on networks must be uniquely identified so that other devices can find and use their services.
-Since "IPX Addressing" on page 16 was designed to be simple and require little maintenance, it doesn't rely on protocols to enhance its functionality.
+Since IPX Addressing (page 16) was designed to be simple and require little maintenance, it doesn't rely on protocols to enhance its functionality.

-"IP Addressing" on page 15 and "IP Subnetting" on page 15 are both more complex, however, and require maintenance type protocols to make administration manageable.
-"ARP" on page 17 and "DHCP" on page 17 are two commonly used IP addressing protocols.
+IP Addressing (page 14) and IP Subnetting (page 15) are both more complex, however, and require maintenance type protocols to make administration manageable.
+ARP (page 16) and DHCP (page 17) are two commonly used IP addressing protocols.

 Two kinds of addresses identify hosts on the network: hardware or media access control (MAC) addresses, and software addresses.
-IPX uses the MAC address of the Ethernet or token ring network board to identify the host on the network.
+IPXTM uses the MAC address of the Ethernet or token ring network board to identify the host on the network.
 Since the MAC and node addresses are the same, there is no further translation required to identify the host.
 IP addresses are not the same as the MAC address of the network board, so IP addresses must be translated into MAC addresses.
 Address Resolution Protocol (ARP) translates IP addresses to MAC addresses on IP networks.